Been here? Rate It!

 They gave them three Irish whiskeys, one Scotch whiskey and one US whiskey (Johnny Walker).
 Annie picked another Irish whiskey with Gold in the name which is made by a subsidiary of Jameson.
 Everyone else picked the Jameson.

-This is no longer the place where they make the Jamesons but if you have a love for whiskey it may be worth a visit for you.
+This is no longer the place where they make the Jamesons but if you have a love for whiskey / whisky it may be worth a visit for you.
 The tour takes you through the whole process and ends in a sample of Jamesons.

-Irish whiskey is triple distilled as opposed to Scottish whiskey.
+Irish whiskey is triple distilled as opposed to Scottish whisky.
 I was considering taking the tour but at Eur13.50 I decided not to especially as the guide picks out people to sample and spot the difference between Scottish and Irish whiskey and what if that was not me.

 Also for those people in the UK do not be fooled that purchasing your Jamesons in Ireland is cheaper then back home because its not.
 I walked here from O'Connell street and it is a bit off the beaten path